-I didn’t want to get into the tub until my water broke.
+I didn’t want to get into the tub until my water broke, and I has recently gotten a home water filter so it was pretty upsetting.
 My last labor, it was 13 hours from my water breaking until the actual birth.
 I knew it was going to get more intense once my water broke, so I wanted to hold off on getting in the pool until then.
 So, until then, we all hung out, talking and laughing, pausing for contractions where I’d lean over the birth ball and Megan would put pressure on my hips and rub my back.

 Megan and Tammie would both remind me to get up and move around.
 I got a little immature at that point, laying on the ball, I’d exclaim “It’s a trap!!!!” any time they suggested I get up and move around.
 I knew they were right.
 They knew that I knew they were right.
 And we just had a humorous battle of the wills at times.
 It was fun going, relaxing and easy.
 I felt like we were just hanging out and in between contractions, I’d sometimes forget I was even in labor!

 I made faces all throughout labor.
 Just being a dork for the camera.
 Dan called it “The Many Faces of Sammi.”